kevonc/kevonc.github.io/_posts/2020-12-08-how-directing-my-mind-got-me-to-my-goal-in-14-days-not-smart.md

 <img src="{{site.baseurl}}/assets/images/posts/kevon-diet.png" alt="Kevon's Diet" class="full-image">

 Most importantly, I put up a piece of paper and recorded my weight and waist every morning.
 I forgot to do so on some days.
-And as you can see, I was drunk one day so I didn't manage to exercise.
+And as you can see, I was drunk one day (lol) so I didn't manage to exercise.

 <img src="{{site.baseurl}}/assets/images/posts/kevon-progress.jpg" alt="Kevon's Progress Tracking" class="full-image">